barberboy/fira/README.md

 Fira
 ====
-Quickly drop Mozilla’s [Fira Sans and Fira Mono] into your project.
+Quickly drop Mozilla’s [Fira Sans and Fira Mono][Fira Sans] into your project.

 Clone with Git